weareyipyip/charon/UPGRADE_GUIDE.md

 If you use `Charon.SessionStore.RedisStore` you must do the following before upgrading to 4.x:

 1. Prepare a maintenance window during which no session write operations take place (or risk an in-place data migration, with the possibility of some sessions being lost).
-1. Update Charon to 4.x.
+1. Upgrade Charon to 4.x.
 1. Upgrade your Redis instance to 8.x.x or Valkey to 9.x.x.
 1. Run `Charon.SessionStore.RedisStore.Migrate.migrate_v3_to_v4!/1`.